garystafford/svd-examples/README.md

 All videos I created here were with [Stability AI](https://stability.ai/stable-video)ʼs Stable Video Diffusion XT 1.1 Image-to-Video latent diffusion model (SVD XT 1.1), available on [Hugging Face](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1).
 Videos were created on Amazon Web Services (AWS) from single images using the SVD XT 1.1 model and [ComfyUI](https://github.com/comfyanonymous/ComfyUI) on a G4dn instance, powered by NVIDIA T4 GPUs.
 The videos were rendered as MP4 files with recommended 25 frames at an average of 9 fps and a resolution of 1,024 x 576 pixels.
 The videos were also rendered as [WebP](https://developers.google.com/speed/webp) format files (or in some cases, the MP4 files were then converted to WebP) for display in GitHub, shown below.

+Note that SVD XT 1.1 is a 'Gated model', but, according to the Stable Video Diffusion 1.1 License Agreement, _"Derivative Work(s)" means (a) any derivative work of the Software Products as recognized by U.S. copyright laws and (b) any modifications to a Model, and any other model created which is based on or derived from the Model or the Model’s output._ __For clarity, Derivative Works do not include the output of any Model.__ <<<

 ## ComfyUI Workflow
 The [ComfyUI](workflows/svd_xt_workflow.json) workflow is included in this repository.
 It creates both an MP4 and a WebP video file.
 This [workflow](https://comfyanonymous.github.io/ComfyUI_examples/video/) is based on the workflow referenced in the comments for the YouTube video, [Image2Video.
 Stable Video Diffusion Tutorial.](https://youtu.be/HOVYu2UbgEE?si=N65J15eWrnRh2jPj), by [Sebastian Kamph](https://www.youtube.com/@sebastiankamph).